soukhova/HamONdest-package/README.md

 ## Examples

-    #>
-    #> Attaching package: 'dplyr'
-    #> The following objects are masked from 'package:stats':
-    #>
-    #>     filter, lag
-    #> The following objects are masked from 'package:base':
-    #>
-    #>     intersect, setdiff, setequal, union

 The data package contains the following destinations in Hamilton, Ontario.

 ### Schools

-Elementary and Secondary Public and Public Catholic Schools in 2011, size based on on-the-ground-capacity (OTGC)
+Elementary and Secondary Public and Public Catholic Schools in **2011**, size based on on-the-ground-capacity (OTGC)

 ``` r